 "Make me a party, dahlink," Jolie would say to a friend in that loving, coaxing tone.
 And the friends rallied.
 Jolie would even compose their guest lists, an obsession that hosts and hostesses allowed her.
 It was not a coincidence that these same hosts in turn would show up on other guest lists of parties given in her honor.
 As one society matron said.
 "Give Jolie one party and your social calendar is filled for the season."

 It was not uncommon for the "social express" to change place cards around once she arrived.
 No one seemed to question it.
 Would you question an artist about the composition of his mosaic?

 Business decisions, career decisions, man decisions.

 Time marched on and so did the Gabors.
 Mostly down the aisle.
-Eva's filth nuptials were with industry bigwig Frank Jameson.
+Eva's fifth nuptials were with industry bigwig Frank Jameson.
 Zsa Zsa caught the bouquet.
 "I love weddings," Jolie said.

 Zsa Zsa merged with her sixth, inventor Jack Ryan, at the Las Vegas Hilton where the affair was catered courtesy of Conrad Hilton, husband number two.
 The subsequent divorce was not catered.
 She then married her divorce lawyer Michael O'Hara in the same Las Vegas chapel where she had exchanged vows with Ryan.